bbruno5/debug-js/README.md

 `const debug = require('debug-js');`
 - Usage:<br>
 `debug.level(var);`<br><br>
-If you call `debug()` without arg, it will print a number in crescent order, until you script stop.
+If you call `debug.level()` without arg, it will print a number in crescent order, until you script stop.